 Duplex boat cable is similar to triplex although it has two internal conductors rather than three.
 Duplex cable is most often used for internal wiring such as connecting transformers in an AC system.
 All duplex cable has a white jacket but there are three different print colors with each identifying a different type of duplex cable.

 Marine battery cable is used in a variety of applications such as connecting a generator to a starter, ground, switch, or inverter in equipment that deals with high amperages.
 One important aspect of any marine battery cable is the protection and resistance that it offers.
 Our proprietary insulation is resistant to oil, moisture, gasoline, flame, acid, abrasion, and alkali.

 Shore Power Cord

 Shore power cord is utilized on larger boats that require generators while on the water.
 It allows you to safely connect to shore power when docked.
 Shore power cord is extremely durable and carries a thick outer jacket.
 This cable is resistant to oil, alkali, acids, and ozone among other environmental conditions.

-Marine wire, also known as Primary wire, is in every boat with a motor.
+Marine wire, also known as boat wire is in every boat with a motor.
 This insulated, stranded copper wire is tinned to resist corrosion in the toughest marine conditions.
 When choosing a marine wire for your boat, make sure that it is at least resistant to oil, acid, gasoline, flame, moisture, abrasion, and alkali.

 Striped Marine Wire